bvr/bvr.github.io/_posts/2011-03-28-indent-style.md

 ---
 layout: post
 title: My indent style for perl
-category: perl
-perex: >
-  You can see my indentation style in articles around, but here is a way I am using to automate this layout.
-It is handy when I get some messy code and also practical to reformat some parts of my code.
 tags:
   - perl
   - indent
   - perltidy
   - style
 ---
+You can see my indentation style in articles around, but here is a way I am using to automate this layout.
+It is handy when I get some messy code and also practical to reformat some parts of my code.

 ## SciTE